g-gualeni/QtNoid2/QtNoidApp/QtNoidApp.md

 it updates the main dialog title, adding an * if changed is true, or removing the * if false.

-- `QPixmap fullDialogGrab(QWidget *ref)`: Starting from a widget, captures the full dialog as seen in the operating system.
+- `QImage fullDialogGrab(QWidget *ref)`: Starting from a widget, captures the full dialog as seen in the operating system.
 This is perfect for creating screenshots for a user manuals or release notes.
 If you need to capture only the widget content, just use the QWidget method `grab()`.
 It works also a `QMainWindow` pointer, since this class inherits QWidget.
+Since 2.2.0 returns a QImage, becuase of a problem with macOs.
+With QImage we can apply QColorSpace() and avoid a crash saving as PNG.

 - `QShortcut *initFullDialogGrabShortcut(QWidget *parent, const QString &keySequence, QString destinationPath, bool saveToClipboard)`:
 This is an helper method to simplify adding screenshot functionality to an application.